Naoki Yoshida: Career at Square Enix

 At the same time, Final Fantasy XIV was facing difficulties right before and right after launch.
 The "stray dog" trio was pulled into a task force to diagnose that game's issues.
 They held frequent nightly meetings with members of that team, with Yoshida articulating approaches from both a director and player perspective.
 It was concluded early on that a solution to all the problems would only be possible as a group effort.
 After further meetings with the president and vice president of Square Enix included, it was decided in December 2010 to place Yoshida in charge of the staff as both director and—for the first time in his career—producer.
 Then company president Yoichi Wada attributed this decision to Yoshida's experience, "charismatic" leadership skills and "passionate" will to satisfy customers.
 The HD game oriented towards western tastes was abandoned, while the Chōsoku Henkei Gyrozetter team—which was still working on pre-production at the time—carried on without Yoshida.

 Yoshida was not acquainted with any of the Final Fantasy XIV team's members and thus had to demonstrate his dedication to the project first to gain their trust as director.
 He then talked with the individual developers to find out their ideas for improvements to the revised version known as Final Fantasy XIV: A Realm Reborn.
 He proceeded with describing to the team the precise goals to achieve.
 Yoshida drew some inspiration from his long-lasting enthusiasm for MMORPGs, having played some games, including Ultima Online, EverQuest, Dark Age of Camelot, World of Warcraft, Warhammer Online, Rift, Star Wars: The Old Republic, and Guild Wars 2.
 Game Informer and other commentators have credited Yoshida's direction with "rescuing" the Final Fantasy XIV project.
 He went on to work with Matsuno in creating the Return to Ivalice raid for Final Fantasy XIV: Stormblood, saying he "was able to fulfill [his] dream to work with Matsuno-san".

 Between December 2013 and 2019, Yoshida wrote a regular column for Famitsu titled "Yoshida Uncensored" (吉田の日々赤裸々), discussing his thoughts on Final Fantasy XIV, video games, the game industry, and game development in general.
 It has been collected into three published volumes.
-Yoshida ended the column in December 2019 due to lack of time to write it.
+Yoshida ended the column in December 2019 due to a lack of time to write it.
 In September 2020, Yoshida served as a producer for the PlayStation 5 video game Final Fantasy XVI.